spotinst/help/src/docs/cloud-analyzer/tutorials/manage-subsets.md

 - Expected charge: If you have assigned a workflow to this subset, the average daily charge extrapolated to the end of the month.
 - Subset info: To see more information about the subset, click View Spend Details.
 This will open the [Cost Analysis](cloud-analyzer/tutorials/analyze-your-costs.md) page and display the accounts in this subset.

-## View and Edit Subset Details
+## View Subset Details

-You can view all the information about a specific subset and modify the details.
+You can view all the information about a specific subset.
 To display subset details, do the following:

 1. Click Subsets in the left sidebar.
 2. Click the name of a subset.